 There is no ‘standard’ PEMS equipment and equipment manufactured by different suppliers will always deliver slightly different results.
 The collected data is analysed to check that the RDE trip boundary conditions were achieved and that the emissions were within acceptable levels.

 RDE step 1 (with a NOx conformity factor of 2.1) has applied since 1 September 2017 for new car types.
-It will apply to all types as from September 2019.
+It applies to all types as from September 2019.

-RDE step 2 (with a NOx conformity factor of 1.0 plus an error margin of 0.5) applies from January 2020 for new types and then from January 2021 for all types.
+RDE step 2 (with a NOx conformity factor of 1.0 plus an error margin of 0.5) applied from January 2020 for new types and then from January 2021 for all types.

 A conformity factor is defined as a ‘not to exceed limit’ that takes into account a margin for error, which is present simply because the PEMS equipment does not deliver exactly the same results for each test.
 For example, PEMS are not as accurate as a full laboratory system so they will not measure to the same level of repeatable accuracy as a lab test.
 In practice, car manufacturers must set their design objectives well below the legal limit to be certain of complying.

 The CO2 emissions figure is used to determine the cost of Vehicle Excise Duty (‘car tax’) for new passenger vehicles during their first year of registration, in addition to any Company Car Tax.
-For those passenger vehicles approved under WLTP, a figure equivalent to what would have been achieved had the car been tested under NEDC will be used for taxation purposes – this is known as the NEDC equivalent value.
-From the 6th April 2020, the CO2 value obtained under WLTP will be used instead of the NEDC equivalent.
+For those passenger vehicles approved under WLTP, a figure equivalent to what would have been achieved had the car been tested under NEDC has been used for taxation purposes – this is known as the NEDC equivalent value.
+From the 1st April 2020 (6th April for BIK), the CO2 value obtained under WLTP will be used instead of the NEDC equivalent.
 When WLTP does start to be used to calculate vehicle tax, it will only affect passenger vehicles that at that time are unregistered, i.e. the CO2 figure that is used for tax purposes when the car is first registered will not change during its lifetime.